Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 “Ice floe” strengthens teamwork, coordination, balance and strategic thinking – and is a lot of fun!

-“Order numbers” with Xbrick
+“Organize numbers” with Xbrick

 Participants and material: 2-4 children, 6 Xbricks with number cards (1-6).